-3.2.1 Teams should designate one of their members as "captain" and another one as "co-captain".
+- 4.2.1 Teams should designate one of their members as "captain" and another one as "co-captain."
 Only these two team members will be allowed access to the competition fields, unless otherwise directed by a referee.
-Only the captain will be allowed to interact with the robot during a scoring run.

-3.2.2 The captain can move the robot only when they are told to do so by the referee.

-3.2.3 Other team members (and any spectators) within the vicinity of the rescue field have to stand at least 150 cm away from the field while a robot is active, unless otherwise directed by the referee.

-3.2.4 No one is allowed to touch the fields intentionally during a scoring run.
+Only the captain will be allowed to interact with the robot during a scoring run. - 4.2.2 The captain can move the robot only when they are told to do so by the referee. - 4.2.3 Other team members (and any spectators) within the vicinity of the rescue field have to stand at least 150 cm away from the field while a robot is active unless otherwise directed by the referee. - 4.2.4 No one is allowed to touch the fields intentionally during a scoring run.

-3.3 Start of Play
+4.3 Start of Play

-3.3.1 A run begins at the scheduled starting time whether or not the team is present or ready.
-Start times will be posted around the venue.

-3.3.2 Once the scoring run has begun, the robot is not permitted to leave the competition area for any reason.
-Each run lasts a maximum of 8 minutes.

-3.3.3 Calibration is defined as the taking of sensor readings and modifying a robot's program to accommodate such sensor readings.
+- 4.3.1 A run begins at the scheduled starting time whether or not the team is present or ready.
+Start times will be posted around the venue. - 4.3.2 Once the run has begun, the robot is not permitted to leave the competition area for any reason.
+Each run lasts a maximum of 8 minutes. - 4.3.3 Calibration is defined as the taking of sensor readings and modifying a robot's program to accommodate such sensor readings.
 Teams may calibrate their robot in as many locations as desired on the field, but the clock will continue to run.
-Robots are not permitted to move on their own while calibrating.

-3.3.4 Calibration involving pre-mapping the field and/or victims' location is prohibited.
-Pre-mapping activities will result in immediate robot disqualification for the round.

-3.3.5 Before a scoring run begins, the referee will roll a standard 6-sided dice to determine the location of the black and silver tiles.
-The position of the black tiles will not be revealed to the team until they are ready to start a scoring run (see 3.3.7).
-Referees will ensure the combination of black tile placements in a field layout is 'solvable' before a robot begins a scoring run.

-3.3.6 Before a scoring run begins the judge can change any walls of the field, (see 1.3.4).

-3.3.7 Once the robot is started, a referee will place the black and silver tiles.

-3.3.8 Once a scoring run has begun, no additional calibration is permitted (this includes changing of code/code selection).
+Robots are not permitted to move on their own while calibrating. - 4.3.4 Calibration involving pre-mapping the field and/or victims' location is prohibited.
+Pre-mapping activities will result in immediate robot disqualification for the round. - 4.3.5 Before a scoring run begins, the referee will roll a standard 6-sided dice to determine the location of the black and silver tiles.
+The position of the black tiles will not be revealed to the team until they are ready to start a scoring run (see 4.3.7).
+Referees will ensure the combination of black tile placements in a field layout is 'solvable' before a robot begins a scoring run. - 4.3.6 Before a scoring run begins the referee can change any walls of the field (see 2.3.5). - 4.3.7 Once the robot is started a referee will place the black and silver tiles. - 4.3.8 Once a scoring run has begun, no additional calibration is permitted (this includes changing of code/code selection).

-3.4 Game play
+4.4 Game play

-3.4.1 Modifying the robot during a scoring run is prohibited, which includes remounting parts that have fallen off.
-3.4.2 Any parts that the robot loses intentionally or unintentionally will be left in the field until the run is over.
-Team members and judges are not allowed to remove parts from the field during a scoring run.

-3.4.3 Teams are not allowed to give their robot any advance information about the field.
-A robot is supposed to recognize the field elements by itself.

-3.4.4 A "visited tile" means that more than half of the robot is inside the tile when looking from above.
+- 4.4.1 Modifying the robot during a scoring run is prohibited, which includes remounting parts that have fallen off. - 4.4.2 Any parts that the robot loses intentionally or unintentionally will be left in the field until the run is over.
+Team members and referees are not allowed to remove parts from the field during a scoring run. - 4.4.3 Teams are not allowed to give their robot any advance information about the field.
+A robot is supposed to recognize the field elements by itself. - 4.4.4 A "visited tile" means that more than half of the robot is inside the tile when looking from above.

-3.5 Scoring
+4.5 Scoring